 myHealth began in 1971 when a group of local health care providers, school professionals, law enforcement, church officials, and high school students came together to address the increase in unplanned pregnancies and the emergence of sexually transmitted infections among the youth population in the Excelsior area.
 In February of 1972, West Suburban Teen Clinic opened its first clinic with 1 full-time nurse, a Board of Directors, 125 volunteer nurses, 30 volunteer lab technicians and 20 volunteer physicians.
 Over the years, we have expanded our services beyond the clinic to include Mental Health services and the Becoming Program, a nurse home visiting program for teen mothers that promotes healthy birth outcomes. myHealth partners with school districts, community organizations and coalitions to meet the growing needs of young people, their families, and adults in the areas we serve.
 In 2012, we changed our name to myHealth for Teens & Young Adults to reflect these changes. myHealth is a designated ‘Essential Community Provider’ of health services by the state of Minnesota.

-For nearly 50 years, myHealth’s Clinic-Based Programs have offered comprehensive, preventative and youth-focused medical services. myHealth is the only provider of subsidized, confidential adolescent-focused integrative health care in an area larger than 1,200 square miles.
+For over 50 years, myHealth’s Clinic-Based Programs have offered comprehensive, preventative and youth-focused medical services. myHealth is the only provider of subsidized, confidential adolescent-focused integrative health care in an area larger than 1,200 square miles.
 In 2020, myHealth provided over 1,000 clients with low-cost medical services in nearly 4,000 visits.
 Our primary services include reproductive health care and education, general medical care, asthma care, vaccinations, and sports physicals, in addition to providing services to meet other adolescent needs. myHealth serves clients primarily at our Hopkins clinic, open five days a week, including evenings and on Saturday.

 myHealth‘s Community Education Program provides educational presentations to middle to high-school age youth, young adults, parents, community members and professionals in over 100 separate locations and 20 school districts.
 Annually, myHealth’s outreach educators present information and provide resources to 2,000 local parent and community members on a variety of topics including how to better communicate with their children and teens.
 Along with 1,500 parents, more than 14,000 students receive educational presentations, including more than 2,000 LGTBQIA identified attendees and over 1,700 youth with intellectual disabilities, in small and large group settings on pregnancy prevention, healthy relationships, decision-making, and other health topics.
 In addition to large group presentations, our staff members facilitate small multi-session youth development groups to work with the most at-risk young people, including those with both cognitive and physical disabilities, students with behavioral plans, homeless and transient youth.
 Topics addressed in the curriculum include teen pregnancy and STI prevention, body image, consent, healthy relationships, stress management, depression, anxiety, and other emotional and behavioral concerns identified by youth.